endeavouros-arm/image-install/README.md

     $ sudo ./install-image-V2.0.sh

-    When completed, use a file manager to umount the USB card reader.
+    When completed, use a file manager to unmount the USB card reader.